Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/features-and-requirements.md

     - A rating of 5 stars would imply the reviewer of the tool (or user) did have a positive experience and would recommend the tool (or user) to a friend

  - The system shall allow users will have access to contact information of other users

-    - A notification that alerts the user of the contact information for a tool they recently rented (TO BE EDITED)

     - A notification will consist of the meeting address and the instructions from the seller/renter (TO BE EDITED)